hsigge/fizzbuzz_js_hsigge/README.md

 * [Humanwhocodes.com](https://humanwhocodes.com/blog/2013/06/25/eval-isnt-evil-just-misunderstood/)

 ### Question 2
-To the best of your knowledge please explain why we are placing the
+Please explain why we are placing the
 ```
 let fizzBuzz = new FizzBuzz
 ```